maddie-maddela/R-Project/README.md

 Fig. 3: Comparison of average life expectancy between males and females

-Code to generate Box and Whisker Plot:
+Code to generate box plot:

 # 3. Average Life Expectancy and Race